Darcicat/ACNH-Aesthetic-Rarity-Guide/README.md

 #### Summary of Findings
 - Most of the items in the game are *common*.
-In fact, over 3/4 (77%) of the analyzed data are considered *common*, while less than 20% are scarce or *rare*.
+In fact, over 3/4 (77%) of the analyzed data are considered *common*, while less than 20% are *scarce* or *rare*.
+- Top sources for acquiring items are *Able Sisters*, *Nook's Cranny*, and *Crafting*.
 - Surprisingly, most of the art the Redd tries to pawn off on the island are *genuine*.
 Only 39% of paintings and statues are *fake*.
 - Only 13% of the analyzed items have *seasonal restrictions*.
 It is most likely that a seasonal item is available during the *Summer*, and least likely that a seasonal item is available in *Fall*.
+Only ten items are exclusive to Fall (and 14 items are exclusive to Spring.)

 ### Future State
+It would be ideal for this project to include an **Interactive Web App** that enables the user to search for specific items and/or rarity dimensions, then receive a summary of how rare it is, as well as how, when, and where the item(s) can be obtained.
+This would likely be built with Dash.

-I have aspirations to build on this project by including a villager gift analysis.
+Additionally, I have aspirations to build on this project by including a villager gift analysis.

 **Villager Gift Recommendations**: Identify the best gifts for each villager based on their personality and style.